 The IO may consider public comment when making an independent assessment whether an objection is warranted.
-The IO will have access to comments from the appropriate time period, running through the Initial Evaluation period until the close of the deadline for the IO to submit an objection.
+The IO will have access to application comments received during the comment period from the appropriate time period, running through the Initial

+Evaluation period until the close of the deadline for the IO to submit an objection.